High Court of Justiciary: Justiciar

 The origins derive from the Justiciar and College of Justice, as well as from the medieval royal courts and barony courts.
 The medieval Justiciar (royal judge) took its name from the justices who originally travelled around Scotland hearing cases on circuit or 'ayre'.
 From 1524, the Justiciar or a depute was required to have a "permanent base" in Edinburgh.

 The King of Scots sometimes sat in judgment of cases in the early King's Court, and it appears that appeals could be taken from the King's Court to the Parliament of Scotland in civil cases but not in criminal ones.
 In 1532 the College of Justice was founded, separating civil and criminal jurisdiction between two distinct courts.
 The King's Court was, however, normally the responsibility of the Justiciar.
 The Justiciar normally appointed several deputes to assist in the administration of justice, and to preside in his absence.
 A legally qualified clerk advised the Justiciar and his deputes as they were generally noblemen and often not legally qualified.
 This clerk prepared all the indictments and was keeper of the records.
 Eventually the influence of the clerk increased until the clerk gained both a vote in the court, and a seat on the bench as the Justice-Clerk.

 Courts Act 1672

-The High Court in its modern form was founded in 1672 by the Courts Act 1672, when five of the Lords of Session (judges of the Court of Session) were added as permanent judges of the Justice Court.
+The High Court in its modern form was founded in 1672 by the Courts Act 1672 (c.
+40 (S)), when five of the Lords of Session (judges of the Court of Session) were added as permanent judges of the Justice Court.
 Previously the Lord Justice General had appointed deputes to preside in the court.
 From 1672 to 1887, the High Court consisted of the Lord Justice General, Lord Justice Clerk, and five Lords of Session.

 The Court Act 1672 also gave statutory effect to the position of the Lord Justice Clerk, and the Lord Justice-General was made president of the Court, and the Justice-Clerk vice-president.
 During the period when the office of Lord Justice-General was held by noblemen the Lord Justice-Clerk was virtual head of the Justiciary Court.